samman375/samman375/README.md

 - Hi, I’m Sam Thorley
-- I’m currently studying Bachelor of Engineering (Software) / Bachelor of Science (Bioinformatics) at UNSW graduating end of 2023
+- I’m currently studying Bachelor of Engineering (Software) / Bachelor of Science (Bioinformatics) at UNSW, graduating end of 2023
 - I also work as a part-time Engineering Intern at Daisee
 - You can reach me at samman375@protonmail.com
 - Some of my university projects and assignments can be found under my repositories